troyoram/game-project-client/README.md

 ## Contributing

-Please read [CONTRIBUTING.md] for details on the process for submitting pull requests.
+Please read [CONTRIBUTING.md]https://troyoram.github.io/game-project-client/CONTRIBUTING.md for details on the process for submitting pull requests.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+git commit and git push was used for versioning.
+For the versions available, see the [tags on this repository](https://troyoram.github.io/game-project-client/).

 ## Authors